The Big Chapel

 While there is a great deal of humour in The Big Chapel, it is a work of tragic proportions and its array of characters remains with the reader.
 Father Lannigan, the anguished demagogue haunted by the implications of his own revolution.
 Master Scully, a man unable to choose at a time when all men are faced by choice.
 And Horace Percy Butler, landlord and amateur scientist, a tragic comic character who is quite unlike anyone else in Irish fiction whose journal, in itself a remarkable feat of writing, punctuates the novel.

-A novelist and playwright, Thomas Kilroy has had a long, illustrious career.
-The Big Chapel, was nominated for the Booker Prize and won the Guardian Fiction Prize and the Heinemann Prize.
+Thomas Kilroy, a novelist and playwright, has had a long, illustrious career.
+The Big Chapel was nominated for the Booker Prize and won the Guardian Fiction Prize and the Heinemann Prize.
 In February 2008 he was presented with the PEN Ireland Cross Award for his contribution to literature.
 His plays include The Death and Resurrection of Mr Roche, Double Cross, The Madam MacAdam Travelling Theatre, and The Secret Fall of Constance Wilde.